 Xero does not provide phone support unlike its competitors but it does have a huge social media following where they can post articles and other users can interact with them.
 They also have community forums and online documentation and training videos which may assist the users.
 This is an additional help considering that the software itself is already easy to use for non-accountants.

 All of these companies offer great cloud accounting software programs that can make your lives easier by aiding you with your business endeavors.
-Each one can provide you the basic tools you need for bookkeeping services and monthly reports.
+Each one can provide you with the basic tools you need for bookkeeping services and monthly reports.
 Ultimately, however, finding the right software program to use is contingent on your unique needs and preferences.